 by Sundra Hominik

-The world marked International Woman’s Day on March 8 by celebrating the economic, treatment political and social accomplishments of women.
+The world marked International Woman’s Day on March 8 by celebrating the economic, political and social accomplishments of women.
 The special day falls during the month that’s also set aside to honor women in history.

 Women continue to make history today often by accepting new challenges and taking on important leadership positions.